General Application for GST/HST Rebates

 where:

-B is either zero for specified items (specified items relate to a property covered by the Deduction for Provincial Rebate (GST/HST) Regulations) or in any other case, the amount of the provincial part of the HST that would have been payable on the importation of the goods if the provincial part were calculated at the (lower) provincial rate for the province in which the goods were imported for consumption or use.
+B is either zero for specified items (specified items relate to property covered by the Deduction for Provincial Rebate (GST/HST) Regulations) or in any other case, the amount of the provincial part of the HST that would have been payable on the importation of the goods if the provincial part were calculated at the (lower) provincial rate for the province in which the goods were imported for consumption or use

 Filing instructions

-We do not accept credit card slips or debit transaction slips as proof of purchase without a copy of the invoice or cash register receipt.
+The CRA does not accept credit card slips or debit transaction slips as proof of purchase without a copy of the invoice or cash register receipt.
+The CRA will not return any receipts or supporting documentation submitted with your application.

 Filing deadline